 The goals of this fellowship are:

-The first year of fellowship is primarily clinical, and includes five clinical or precepting sessions per week in general pediatrics and related specialties.
+The first year of fellowship is primarily clinical, and includes six clinical or precepting sessions per week in general pediatrics and related specialties.
 Fellows will also identify a research project and mentor during their first year.
 During the second and third years, fellows’ clinical responsibilities will decrease, and they will actively work on their research projects.
-They will also participate in a structured educational program such as a Master’s in Public Health degree at the Harvard School of Public Health.
+They will also participate in a structured educational program such as a master’s in public health degree at the Harvard T.H.
+Chan School of Public Health.

 Training includes the development of analytical skills sufficient to conduct independent clinical or health services research, and teaching skills appropriate for different learners and settings encountered by primary care faculty.
 Fellows will also gain a deeper understanding of the needs of special populations such as the medically undeserved.
 In addition to the goals set out above, fellows are supported to meet one or more of the following objectives: